No Sales Tax (Except FL)

 • For Dogs as Small as 35 Pounds

-The Dogtra 1900S Wetlands is the perfect hunting collar for wetland hunters.
-This shock collar is suitable for all weather conditions, making it ideal for hunting or training in any season.
+The Dogtra 1900S Wetlands Boost & Lock is the perfect hunting collar for dogs.
+It features a camouflage-patterned receiver and collar strap that blends in with the environment.
+This waterproof system is suitable for all weather conditions, making it ideal for hunting or training in any season.
+With a range of 3/4 mile and a Boost & Lock feature, this e-collar provides versatility and dependability even for complicated training sessions.

 You might also enjoy...